 A child of school age has a learning difficulty or disability if they:

-- have a disability which prevents or hinders the child from making use of facilities of a kind generally provided for others of the same age.
+• have a disability which prevents or hinders the child from making use of facilities of a kind generally provided for others of the same age.

 There are four broad areas of SEN need.
 These are:

-- Communication and Interaction
+• Communication and Interaction

-- Cognition and Learning
+• Cognition and Learning

-- Social, Emotional and Mental Health
+• Social, Emotional and Mental Health

-- Sensory and/or Physical Needs
+• Sensory and/or Physical Needs

 These difficulties can be barriers to learning and a child may have needs that fall into one or more of these categories.
 Children who need extra help with their learning may receive additional support under one of the following categories:

-- SEN support
+• SEN support

-- An EHC plan
+• An EHC plan

 As a school, we assess all children to identify their strengths and needs and how they can best be supported.
 As a school we follow a graduated response (Assess, Plan, Do, Review) when assessing needs.
 The graduated approach is used to ensure that students have necessary adjustments made to support them.
 When a pupil is identified as struggling in one area then adjustments can be made within Quality First Teaching (QFT) to ensure they are included.
-This is in-line with the Code of Practice for SEND and ensures that your concerns are heard, and that the child’s needs are assessed to agree on next steps.
+This is in-line with the Code of Practice for SEND and ensures that parental concerns are heard, and that the child’s needs are assessed to agree on next steps.

 We believe the best place for students to progress is in a classroom with their peers, led by a subject specialist.

-- A very small number of children (Wave 4) will have exceptional long term and complex needs and will require an EHC plan.
+• A very small number of children (Wave 4) will have exceptional long term and complex needs and will require an EHC plan.

-Wave 1 | Wave 2 | Wave 3 | Wave 4 |
+Wave 1 Wave 2 Wave 3 Wave 4

-High quality differentiated teaching
+High quality, adaptive teaching

-For all children |
+For all students

 High quality teaching plus extra short term support

-For children making slower progress |
+For students making slower progress

 SEN support